 More information can be found on Nottinghamshire County Council's Request a Dropped Kerb page.(Opens in a New Window)

 If planning permission is required please select the relevant form below:

-- View the Full Planning Application Form (not for domestic extensions) (.pdf) (1.27MB) (Opens in a New Window)
+- View the Full Planning Application Form (For non-residential properties) (.pdf) (1.27MB) (Opens in a New Window)

 Please note: Nottinghamshire County Council provide all information regarding classified/non-classified roads, you can search on the Find out if a road is publicly maintained page (Opens in a New Window) to find out more.